Input Your

 Are there specific challenges associated with online tutoring, and how can they be addressed?

-One of the primary challenges of online tutoring is the potential for technical difficulties such as poor internet connection, audio/video glitches, or software compatibility issues.
-These issues can disrupt the flow of the session and hinder effective communication between the tutor and the student.
-To address this challenge, tutors and students can:
+One of the main challenges is dealing with technical difficulties such as poor internet connection, audio or video glitches, or unfamiliar software.
+These can interrupt the flow of a lesson and make it harder for the tutor and student to communicate clearly.
+To minimise these problems, tutors and families can:

 Information